sniang/GBARpy/README.md

 * x0: the x position of the center of the phosphore screen (in pixels)
 * y0: the y position of the center of the phosphore screen (in pixels)
 * R0: the radius of the phosphore screen in pixels (to define in the end the ratio mm/pixels)
-* ratio: the mm/pixels ratio; if R and R0 are defined, the ratio is automatically defined
+* ratio: the mm/pixels ratio; if R and R0 are defined, the ratio is automatically defined (ratio = R/R0)

 To try the setting of the parameters, you can use the picture [lumosmax.tif](https://github.com/sniang/GBARpy/blob/main/example/lumosmax.tif) and the parameter file [BGT_in.mcp](https://github.com/sniang/GBARpy/blob/main/example/BGT_in.mcp).
 It is obviously better to have a picture where the border of your MCP are clearly visible to be able to set the parameters.
 In the future, a tool will be developped the find more easily these parameters.